Black hole spectroscopy of collapsing and merging neutron stars: Waveform classification and qualitative analysis

 Since in most realistic astrophysical scenarios both NSs will not have equal mass, we now investigate the ringdown of an unequal-mass BNS system \cite{Shibata2003,Lehner2016} with total mass $M_{\text{tot}}=3.2M_{\odot}$ and individual masses $M_1=1.8M_{\odot}$, and $M_2=1.4M_{\odot}$.
 We extract the waveform at $r=300$.

 The simulation is shown in Fig.~\ref{fig:M32SLyunequ}.
 Due to the different component masses, the heavier NS disrupts the lighter one earlier, as seen in the snapshot at $t-t_\mathrm{AH}=-68.0$.
 In our simulation (not visible here), the stars merge at a bit earlier than in the previous case, but BH formation is slightly delayed.
+After accreting some of the surrounding matter, the BH reaches a mass of $M_\mathrm{BH}=3.116M_\odot$ and a spin of $a_\mathrm{BH}=0.778$.
 It is interesting that the ringdown does not have a typical envelope, but rather some peaks that are slightly lifted up or down with respect to the others.
 We suspect that it is due to the heavy disk with baryonic mass of around $10^{-2}$ surrounding the remnant.
 The BH mass grows around 13\% during the ringdown phase, which might introduce additional slight perturbations of the BH, which lead to lifted peaks.
 Although the ringdown looks like \texttt{Class I}, some peaks look odd and a possible \texttt{Class II} ringdown could also be a valid description due to the large baryonic mass outside.
 The QNM extraction is, however, still possible and the results are reported in Sec.~\ref{UnequM32ring}.